5 Reasons College Students Need a Good Credit Score

 There’s no minimum credit score requirement to get an auto loan, but it does determine what interest rate you may qualify for and what lenders may be willing to work with you.
 While you could get around this by purchasing a car with cash instead of taking out a loan, you still need car insurance.

 Your credit score may influence the rate you pay for car insurance.
-According to a nationwide analysis of top insurers, poor credit could more than double your insurance premium.
+According to a nationwide analysis of top insurers, poor credit could almost double your insurance premium.
 The higher your credit score, the better the rate.

 3. Signing Up for a Phone Plan

 According to TransUnion, one of the three main credit bureaus, more retailers are turning to credit checks for new customers to determine whether they’re likely to pay their phone bills on time each month.
-That is largely due to customers’ costs being spread out over several months, reduced payments from phone makers, and the expectation that most customers aren’t able to pay the full cost upfront.
+That is largely due to customers’ costs being spread out over several months, reduced payments from phone makers and the expectation that most customers can’t pay the full cost up front.

 4. Applying for a Job